BernardinD/PhotoWordFind/README.md

 available immediately.
 Android platform-tools are installed as well so `adb` works without extra steps.
 The JDK location is persisted in `PWF_JAVA_HOME` and prepended to your user `PATH` without affecting other JDK versions.
-The path is also written to `android/gradle.properties` as `org.gradle.java.home` so Gradle can locate the JDK automatically.
+The path is written to `android/gradle.properties` as `org.gradle.java.home` using escaped Windows separators so Gradle can locate the JDK automatically.
 Every Firebase CLI command includes `--project=pwfapp-f314d`, so no `firebase use` state is required.
-It prints progress messages for each step—including when downloading the keystore, parsing the Firebase Functions config value and registering the SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing—and finally writes a `.bootstrap_complete` file in the repository root.
+It prints progress messages for each step—including when downloading the keystore, parsing the Firebase Functions config value and registering the SHA‑1 fingerprint with Firebase app `1:1082599556322:android:66fb03c1d8192758440abb` if missing—and finally writes a `.bootstrap_complete` file in the repository root and opens the Windows Developer Mode settings for convenience.
 Because Gradle executes from the `android` subdirectory it looks for this flag relative to the parent directory and runs the script automatically when it is absent.